Python return list

 In the last snippet of Python code, you called the get_numbers() function and stored the list returned by the function in the numbers variable.

-When you write real programs you might end up with complex functions in which it’s not so straightforward to see or confirm if the object you are returning is a list.
+When you write real programs you could end up with complex functions in which it’s not so straightforward to see if the object you are returning in a function is a list.

-In a Python function, to confirm that you are actually returning a list, you can use Python’s type() built-in function.
-This function shows the data type of the variable you are returning and confirms if that’s a list.
+To confirm that a Python function returns a list, you can use Python's type() built-in function.
+This function shows the data type of the variable you are returning and confirms if that's a list.

 Here is an example: